 A legal secretary plays a crucial role in the everyday workings of a law office.
-These are the people who take on the seemingly unimportant day-to-day clerical tasks that are in fact the keys to any law office's success.
-Legal secretaries are also sometimes referred to as legal assistants, executive assistants or administrative assistants.
+Legal secretaries require extensive knowledge of legal proceedings and documentation.
 It is not uncommon for the most experienced and high performing legal secretaries to go on to be promoted to paralegal positions within a law firm.

 What does a Legal Secretary do?

 Legal secretaries are also responsible for a great deal of writing.
-They are often the people who prepare first drafts of correspondence or memos, and also often proofread legal documents including briefs and pleadings.
-They also deal with project management, keeping paper and electronic files in order, keeping track of many deadlines, setting up appointments, and maintaining a detailed calendar.
+They often prepare first drafts of correspondence or memos, and often proofread legal documents including briefs and pleadings.
+They also deal with project management, keep paper and electronic files in order, keep track of deadlines, setting up appointments, and maintaining a detailed calendar.